duganchen/electron-react-typescript-boilerplate/README.md

 You've have live reloading for the React, because it's being served with react-scripts

 To pick up changes to the main process, build the Typescript with (Cmd|Ctrl)-Shift-b.
-Then select the "Restart" menu item to restart your app.
+Then restart your app.

-When you're done, Select "File->Quit".
+When you're done, press Ctrl+C to quit the "yarn start" script (start_main.sh).

+## Debugging The Main Process

+Debugging the main process is different.

+In the root of the monorepo, enter:

+    BROWSER=none yarn workspace renderer start

+Wait for the port to open.
+Then, in VSCode, use the "Debug Main Process" launch configuration.
+Your app will start.

+Set a breakpoint anywhere in your Typescript source, and VSCode will hit it.

 ## Credits